bryqueaz/Docker-Cehck/INSTALL.md

-# Basic install Docker and Swarm CentOS7
+# Basic install Docker and Swarm on CentOS7

 **Paquetes**